IEEE-PSH/hackpsh-web/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-(Reach out to Denish for the environment variables and paste them in a new file called `.env.local` in the root directory)
+(This project will require environment variables.
+Reach out to the Project Lead for the environment variables and paste them in a new file called `.env.local` in the root directory.)

 ### Adding Packages
 If you want to add packages to your current project, you can run the following command:
 ```
 pnpm add package-name
 ```
+Replace `package-name` with the name of the package.
 You can find packages on [npm](https://www.npmjs.com).

 <br>